Slavs: Middle Ages

 When Slav migrations ended, their first state organizations appeared, each headed by a prince with a treasury and a defense force.
 In the 7th century, the Frankish merchant Samo supported the Slavs against their Avar rulers and became the ruler of the first known Slav state in Central Europe, Samo's Empire.
 This early Slavic polity probably did not outlive its founder and ruler, but it was the foundation for later West Slavic states on its territory.

 The oldest of them was Carantania; others are the Principality of Nitra, the Moravian principality (see under Great Moravia) and the Balaton Principality.
 The First Bulgarian Empire was founded in 681 as an alliance between the ruling Bulgars and the numerous Slavs in the area, and their South Slavic language, the Old Church Slavonic, became the main and official language of the empire in 864 AD.
 Bulgaria was instrumental in the spread of Slavic literacy and Christianity to the rest of the Slavic world.
 Duchy of Croatia was founded in 7th century and later became Kingdom of Croatia.
 Principality of Serbia was founded in 8th, Duchy of Bohemia and Kievan Rus' both in the 9th century.

-The expansion of the Magyars into the Carpathian Basin and the Germanization of Austria gradually separated the South Slavs from the West and East Slavs.
-Later Slavic states, which formed in the following centuries included the Second Bulgarian Empire, the Kingdom of Poland, Banate of Bosnia, Duklja and Kingdom of Serbia which later grew into Serbian Empire.
+In the centuries that followed, a number of medieval Slavic states emerged, including the Second Bulgarian Empire, the Kingdom of Poland, the Banate of Bosnia, Duklja, and the Kingdom of Serbia, which later developed into the Serbian Empire.